z669016/adventofcode-2019/README.md

 classes originally developed for this puzzle.

 ## Day 6
+Collect info about space objects in orbit of other space objects ...
+The '''SpaceObject''' class models a space object (which has a name, and another space object as its center), and has some convenience methods to find the route to the absolute center (a space object called COM), or the number of steps to take towards another space object on the route towards the center.

+The '''SpaceMap''' contains a map of all the space objects and methods to count the total number of orbits, and the distance between two arbitrary space objects on the map.

+The '''SpaceMapLoader''' loads the puzzle input and creates the '''SpaceMap'''.

 ## Day 7
 Due to deleting the IntCode classes of day5, made it necessary to also refactor day 7 (as it reused the day5 classes).